siddharthpatil-0411/linux-scripts/README.md

-# 🐧 Linux & DevOps Daily Scripts
+# 🐧 Linux & DevOps Daily Scriptssss

 This repository is a collection of small, practical Linux and DevOps scripts — added daily — to build my hands-on skills and showcase growth as a Cloud & DevOps Engineer.